 Foundation classes are aimed at people who have never done swing dancing before, or want to work on their basic skills.

 Swing+ classes are aimed at improver and more advanced dancers.
-You should have completed at least one 10-week course of Foundation classes or already have a grasp of the basic rhythms of swing dance (8-beat and 6-beat Lindy Hop and 30s Charleston).
+You should have completed at least two 7-week courses of Foundation classes or already have a grasp of the basic rhythms of swing dance (8-beat and 6-beat Lindy Hop and 30s Charleston).

 If you are unsure, get in touch or ask a member of our team and we can discuss what level would suit you best.